sentclose/sentc-docs/docs/src/guide/user.md

 </code-group>

 ::: warning
-This function will also throw an error if the **username not found** or the **password was wrong**.
+This function will also throw an error if the **username is not found** or the **password is incorrect**.
 :::

 ::::

-After successfully logged in you get a user object back which is needed to fulfill all user action, like creating a group.
+After successfully logging in, you will receive a user object, which is required to perform all user actions, such as creating a group.

-You can still get the actual user object by calling the init function like this:
+You can obtain the actual user object by calling the init function as follows:

 :::: tabs type:card